 In all traditions, the proper flowing and balance of these systems are important for the person's health.

-Mindfulness, moving meditation, and yogic practice are essential for the individual balancing of these systems.
+Mindfulness, moving meditation, movement practices such as tai chi and yoga are essential for the balancing of these systems.
 Likewise, Reiki is uniquely effective toward promoting balance and harmony within these systems.

 Because we live in a changing and dynamic world, it is important to learn about and to empower ourselves in techniques to balance this often neglected and misunderstood aspect of our Being in order to remain at our optimal state of functioning, health, and awareness.